top of page

 Autism and Romantic Relationships: A Neurodiversity-Affirming Perspective

-If you’ve been searching “autism and romantic relationships,” “autism and relationships,” or “how autism affects relationships,” you may be looking for reassurance, clarity, or simply to feel less alone.
+If you’ve been searching for information about autism and romantic relationships, you may be looking for reassurance, clarity, or simply to feel less alone.
 Autistic adults form deep, meaningful partnerships.
 At the same time, differences in communication, sensory processing, and emotional expression can create misunderstandings in romantic relationships.
-When those differences are not understood, both partners can feel hurt or d
+When those differences are not understood, both partners can feel hurt or disconnected.
+With mutual understanding and the

 Mema Mansouri